Abe plan for land-attack counterpunch could mark major military shift for Japan

 POLITICS

-To move the proposal forward, the next government will need to complete a revised defence strategy and midterm procurement plan by the end of December, before the defence ministry submits its annual budget request.
+To move the proposal forward, the next government will need to complete a midterm procurement plan as well as the revised defence strategy promised by the NSC by the end of December, before the defence ministry submits its annual budget request.

 That could meet resistance from the LDP’s coalition partner, the Buddhist-backed Komeito, which worries such a move would antagonise China and threaten Japan’s war-renouncing constitution.